eswarkumarofficial/H4ck3r-WAVS/README.md

 # WEB APPLICATION VULNERABILITY SCANNER

-This is a Web Application Vulnerability Scanner tool created using Python......
+This is a Web Application Vulnerability Scanner tool created using Python.